stevethedev/regent/README.md

 ## Web Routing
 [Web Routing]: #web-routing

+Regent uses Web Routes to define how to respond to HTTP Requests.

+### Registering Routes

 Regent's Web Routes are defined in the ```/app/routes/web.js``` file.
 When Regent launches, it will load and execute the route definitions in this file.
 Once all of the routes are loaded, Regent will compile the routes and load them